ZenHive/task_validator/docs/TaskList.md

 ### BUG002: Fix Template Generation Missing Subtasks

-**Description**: The `mix task_validator.create_template` command creates task list templates without any subtask examples.
+**Description**: The `mix task_validator.create_template` command creates task list templates with incomplete or missing subtask examples.
+Only the phoenix_web template includes subtasks, but they use a simplified checkbox format that wouldn't pass validation if the parent task status was "In Progress".
+None of the templates demonstrate the full subtask format with proper sections (Status, Error Handling, etc.) or numbered subtasks (#### format).
 This makes it unclear to users how to properly format subtasks in their task lists.
-The template should include at least one example of both numbered subtasks (e.g., TSK001-1) and checkbox subtasks to demonstrate the proper format.

 **Current Status**: Planned

 **Priority**: High

 **Technical Requirements**:
+- Fix phoenix_web template: Replace simple checkbox format with proper subtask structure
-- Modify create_template.ex to include subtask examples in generated templates
+- Add subtask examples to all other templates (otp_genserver, business_logic, data_layer, infrastructure, testing)
-- Add at least one numbered subtask example (#### format)
+- Include at least one numbered subtask example (#### format) with full sections
-- Add at least one checkbox subtask example (- [ ] format)
+- Keep checkbox subtask examples but ensure they're noted as simplified format
 - Ensure subtasks follow proper ID formatting (PARENT-N for numbered, PARENTa for checkbox)
-- Include proper subtask sections (Status, Error Handling reference)
+- Include proper subtask sections (Status, Error Handling reference, Review Rating for completed)
+- Ensure generated templates still pass validation

 **Dependencies**: None